NaughtySora/redis-scheduler/README.md

 # Redis Scheduler
+Server purpose of as example only.

-Should server as an example more than production version, for production consider using sql database transaction with locking and inbox patter.
+For production especially for multi-instance applications consider using SQL database with locks and inbox pattern.

 ```js